pedro-lucinda/ecommerce_ui/README.md

 ### 1. REQUIREMENTS

-- [ ] Should be mobile first.
+- [x] Should be mobile first.
-- [ ] Search and filters should update the products in the page.
+- [x] Search and filters should update the products in the page.
-- [ ] Click add to cart should update sub total amount in top right button correctly.
+- [x] Click add to cart should update sub total amount in top right button correctly.
-- [ ] Click add to cart should show the notification “Added to cart successfully for 2 seconds.
-- [ ] Click add to cart should update the button itself for 2 seconds as in the design.
+- [x] Click add to cart should update the button itself for 2 seconds as in the design.
-- [ ] Shouldn't be any action on sub total button.
+- [x] Shouldn't be any action on sub total button.
-- [ ] Pagination should work properly.
+- [x] Pagination should work properly.

 ### 2. TECHS